 Increasing Diversity & Inclusion in the Legal Academy

-Current Hastie Fellow
+Current Hastie Fellows

 Leigha Crout

-Leigha Crout is the current William H. Hastie Fellow at the University of Wisconsin.
+Leigha Crout is a current William H. Hastie Fellow at the University of Wisconsin.
 Her research interests include constitutional law and theory, international law, and human rights.
 She is a doctoral researcher at King's College London and a Research Associate with Oxford University's China, Law and Development Project.

 Previous Hastie Fellows